 As dentists, we are faced daily with challenges that are related to sleep-related bruxism (SRB).
 You spent 45 minutes perfecting a restoration.
 You check the occlusion meticulously.
 Two days later, the patient returns with the side fractured off the restoration, disgruntled.
 Another patient experiences pain halfway through a restorative appointment so severe in their jaw muscles you must stop for a few minutes until it passes.
 Another patient is having difficulty opening wide enough for you to work due to jaw pain.

 The two most commonly reported symptoms of sleep-related bruxism are tooth sensitivity and headaches in the temple region.
 How many of your patients report these symptoms frequently?
-How often do you recommend a desensitizing tooth paste or rinse?
+How often do you recommend desensitizing toothpaste or mouth rinse?
 There are many other signs and symptoms relating to sleep-related bruxism.
 Please read on.

 Sleep-related bruxism is common, affecting 10-12% of the adult population.
 From over 30 years in clinical dentistry, I am convinced it is higher than this.
 Other clinicians have confirmed this to me.
 There are medications that can initiate the condition or worsen it in some.
 Some patients are symptomatic yet others have a serious reduction in quality of life.
 This can be very challenging to manage clinically.
 It can be primary and secondary to other conditions.
-Unfortunately, sleep-related bruxism is not taught in dental or medical schools currently and very few clinicians are even aware of it’s existence.
+Unfortunately, sleep-related bruxism is not currently taught in dental or medical schools, and very few clinicians are even aware of its existence.

 What do we know from the research?

 Did you know that sleep-related bruxism is now a risk factor for cardiovascular disease?
 By stimulation of the trigeminal-cardiac reflex (TCR), it has been shown in the research to result in a rapid and significant increase in both heart rate and blood pressure with each SRB event.
 For more information on the TCR and how sleep-related bruxism affects it, read on.